-Debunking 4 Common Myths About Oxygen - Oxygen Plus
+Debunking 4 Common Myths About Oxygen

-Debunking 4 Common Myths About Oxygen - Oxygen Plus
+Debunking 4 Common Myths About Oxygen

 Oxygen is a vital part of your daily life.
 It keeps you alive and helps maintain the balance between all living things on Earth.
 The levels of oxygen in the atmosphere can have an impact on many things, including how you function and the stability of the environment.
 Due to the importance of oxygen to our world, it's important to be aware of what information about oxygen is fact and what is fiction.
 Elevate your oxygen IQ.
 While most people think they understand oxygen and how it is used, there are several myths about O2.
-Surprisingly, the following four "facts" simply aren't true.
+Surprisingly, the following four "facts" are really myths, which simply aren't true.